RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ```

 #### Complexity

-If a compaction rule exits on a timeseries `TS.ADD` performance might be reduced, the complexity of `TS.ADD` is always O(M) when M is the amount of compactions rules or O(1) with no compaction.
+If a compaction rule exits on a timeseries, `TS.ADD` performance might be reduced.
+The complexity of `TS.ADD` is always O(M) when M is the amount of compactions rules or O(1) with no compaction.

 #### Notes

-You can use this command to add data to an non existing timeseries in a single command.
+- You can use this command to add data to an non-existing timeseries in a single command.
   This is the reason why the labels and retentionsecs are optional arguments.
-When specified, RedisTimeSeries will check if it needs to update the labels and or retentionSecs which introduces additional complexity.
+- When specified, RedisTimeSeries checks if it needs to update the labels or retentionSecs.
+  This introduces additional complexity.

+### TS.INCRBY/TS.DECRBY

-### TS.INCRBY/TS.DECRBY - Increment the latest value
+Increment the latest value.

 ```sql
 TS.INCRBY key value [RESET time-bucket] [RETENTION retentionSecs] [LABELS field value..]
 ```

 or

 ```sql
 TS.DECRBY key value [RESET time-bucket] [RETENTION retentionSecs] [LABELS field value..]
 ```

-This command can be used as a counter/gauge that get automatic history as a time series.
+This command can be used as a counter or gauge that automatically gets history as a time series.

-* key - key name for timeseries
+* key - Key name for timeseries
-* value - sample numeric data value (double)
+* value - Sample numeric data value (double)

 Optional args:

-   * time-bucket - time bucket for resetting the current counter in seconds
+* time-bucket - Time bucket for resetting the current counter in seconds
-   * retentionSecs - max age for samples compared to current time (in seconds).
+* retentionSecs - Maximum age for samples compared to current time (in seconds)
-      * Default: the global retenionsecs configuration of the database.
-If not set, this is 0.
+  * Default: The global retenion secs configuration of the database (by default, `0`)
-      * When set to 0, the series will not be trimmed at all
+  * When set to 0, the series is not trimmed at all
-   * labels - set of key-value pairs that represent metadata labels of the key
+* labels - Set of key-value pairs that represent metadata labels of the key

 #### Notes

-You can use this command to add data to an non existing timeseries in a single command.
+- You can use this command to add data to an non-existing timeseries in a single command.
   This is the reason why the labels and retentionsecs are optional arguments.
-When specified, RedisTimeSeries will check if it needs to update the labels and or retentionSecs which introduces additional complexity.
+- When specified, RedisTimeSeries checks if it needs to update the labels or retentionSecs.
+  This introduces additional complexity.

-## Aggregation / Compaction / Downsampling
+## Aggregation, Compaction, Downsampling

+### TS.CREATERULE

-### TS.CREATERULE - create a compaction rule
+Create a compaction rule.

 ```sql
 TS.CREATERULE sourceKey destKey AGGREGATION aggType bucketSizeSeconds
 ```

-* sourceKey - key name for source time series
+- sourceKey - Key name for source time series
-* destKey - key name for destination time series
+- destKey - Key name for destination time series
-* aggType - aggregation type one of the following: avg, sum, min, max, range, count, first, last
+- aggType - Aggregation type: avg, sum, min, max, range, count, first, last
-* bucketSizeSeconds - time bucket for aggregation in seconds
+- bucketSizeSeconds - Time bucket for aggregation in seconds

-> DEST_KEY should be of a `timeseries` type, and should be created before TS.CREATERULE is called.
+DEST_KEY should be of a `timeseries` type, and should be created before TS.CREATERULE is called.

+### TS.DELETERULE

-### TS.DELETERULE - delete a compaction rule
+Delete a compaction rule.

 ```sql
 TS.DELETERULE sourceKey destKey
 ```

-* sourceKey - key name for source time series
+- sourceKey - Key name for source time series
-* destKey - key name for destination time series
+- destKey - Key name for destination time series

 ## Query

-### TS.RANGE - ranged query
+### TS.RANGE

+Query a range.

 ```sql
 TS.RANGE key fromTimestamp toTimestamp [AGGREGATION aggregationType bucketSizeSeconds]
 ```

-* key - key name for timeseries
+- key - Key name for timeseries
-* fromTimestamp - start timestamp for range query
+- fromTimestamp - Start timestamp for range query
-* toTimestamp - end timestamp for range query
+- toTimestamp - End timestamp for range query

 Optional args:

-   * aggregationType - one of the following: avg, sum, min, max, range, count, first, last
+- aggregationType - Aggregation type: avg, sum, min, max, range, count, first, last
-   * bucketSizeSeconds - time bucket for aggregation in seconds
+- bucketSizeSeconds - Time bucket for aggregation in seconds

 #### Complexity

-TS.RANGE complexity is O(n/m+k)
+TS.RANGE complexity is O(n/m+k).

-n = number of data points
+n = Number of data points
-m = chunk size (data points per chunk)
+m = Chunk size (data points per chunk)
-k = number of data points that are in the requested range
+k = Number of data points that are in the requested range

-This can be improved in the future by using binary search to find the start of the range, which will make this O(Log(n/m)+k*m), but since m is pretty small, we can neglect it and look at the operation as O(Log(n) + k).
+This can be improved in the future by using binary search to find the start of the range, which makes this O(Log(n/m)+k*m).
+But because m is pretty small, we can neglect it and look at the operation as O(Log(n) + k).

-#### Example for aggregated query
+#### Aggregated Query Example

 ```sql
 127.0.0.1:6379> TS.RANGE temperature:3:32 1548149180 1548149210 AGGREGATION avg 5
 1) 1) (integer) 1548149180